Working With Children Check - WWCC (NSW)

-Child related employment requires a Working With Children Check.
-Some charges or convictions may disqualify you from working with children without a Tribunal order.
+In New South Wales, child-related employment requires a Working with Children Check (WWCC).
+Some charges or convictions may disqualify you from working with children without a tribunal order.
 Serious convictions may automatically disqualify you.

-When considering whether or not to seek a Working With Children Clearance, it is important to have an understanding of your chances of success before you start.
-This is because a refusal from the Children’s Guardian also generally results in a five-year disqualification period on seeking another clearance.
+When considering whether or not to seek a Working With Children Check clearance, it is important to have an understanding of your chances of success before you start.
+This is because a refusal from the Office of the Children’s Guardian also generally results in a five-year disqualification period on seeking another clearance.

-We can provide you with guidance on your chances of success and the types of expert and supporting evidence that will be relevant in proving your suitability for a Working With Children Clearance.
+We can provide you with guidance on your chances of success and the types of expert and supporting evidence that will be relevant in proving your suitability for a Working With Children Check clearance.